ipavlic/apex-fp/README.md

 List<Account> testAccounts = Filter.match(prototype).apply(accountsToFilter);
 ```

-If we're looking for accounts that have a “Test” description **and** have an `AnnualRevenue` of exactly 50,000,000, we can use a “prototype” that has such properties:
+If we're looking for accounts that have both a “Test” description **and** have an annual revenue of exactly 50,000,000, we can again use a “prototype” with such properties:

 ```java
 Account prototype = new Account(